-40. The role of the spokesperson is to present facts about council decisions, the context in which they were taken, actions, and issues faced by the council.
-Members who are key council spokespeople are the leader and deputy leader and cabinet members within their portfolio, the chair of overview and scrutiny committee, planning chair, licensing chair, chair of the relevant community council, standards chair and chair of the audit and governance committee.
+36. The role of the spokesperson is to present facts about council decisions, the context in which they were taken, actions, and issues faced by the council.
+Members who are key council spokespeople are the leader and deputy leader and cabinet members within their portfolio, the chair of overview and scrutiny committee, planning chair, licensing chair, chair of the audit, governance and standards committee.
 They will be quoted or featured in publicity where it relates to their responsibilities on the council.